Rachel worked as a farm manager for three years in Pennsylvania and now has her own farmstead in Minnesota.

 There are several brands of electric net fences that farmers and homesteaders like myself recommend.
 I personally prefer Premier or Kencove for my electric netting needs.

-Premier is the brand more reasonably priced for quality, in my experience, and I never had trouble connecting their fences together and charging several with a single solar-powered electric fencer.
+In my experience, Premier is the brand more reasonably priced for quality and I never had trouble connecting their fences together and charging several with a single solar-powered electric fencer.

 How to Use Electric Net Fences for Rotational Grazing

-Start rotational grazing by setting up your first temporary paddock using your portable electric net fence.
+Begin your rotational grazing by setting up your first temporary paddock using your portable electric net fence.
 One of the great things about these fences is that you can move them while the animals are in them—simply move the posts one by one, gradually moving the entire fence.
-I've found this works best when I set up the fence as a rectangle, the next paddock I'm moving to is directly adjacent.
+I've found this works best when I set up the fence as a rectangle; the next paddock I'm moving to is directly adjacent.

-Once you have your first temporary paddock set up it's time to start watching the grass.
-Don't allow your animals to graze it too short—3 inches minimum height.
+Once you have your first temporary paddock set up, it's time to start watching the grass.
+Don't allow your animals to graze on it too short—three inches minimum height.
 Move the fence and the animals to your next paddock when they've grazed the first one appropriately.
-Move the fence charge and the copper ground rod right along with it!
+Move the fence charge and the copper ground rod right along with it.